YA Friday: Larger than Life Biographies

 The Greatest: Muhaamad Ali, book cover

-The Greatest: Muhaamad Ali Walter Dean Myers
+The Greatest: Muhaamad Ali by Walter Dean Myers

 Myers offers a portrait of one of the world's greatest boxers chronicles his childhood, his rise as a champion, his politics, and his battle against Parkinsons' disease.